 Understand their role

-There are different types of agents in Portugal and who they represent.
-A real estate agent is a type of agent who represents the seller.
-They get a higher commission for a higher sale of the property.
+- A real estate agent represents the seller.
+They get a higher commission (real estate fee) for a higher sale price of the property.

 Identify your needs and search strategy

-Many agencies specialize in helping foreign clients, and a shared language will make the entire process smoother.
-If you have your heart set on a specific region, like Comporta, find someone with a deep understanding of Comporta real estate market.
+- Location: If you have your heart set on a specific region, like Comporta, find someone with a deep understanding of the Comporta real estate market.
 If you are drawn to the natural beauty of the Douro River, then you can look for properties in northern Portugal, like the Douro Valley.
+Make sure your agent has experience in the location you are buying.

 Experience with International Buyers | Can they provide project data proving experience? |